 Among people that eat whole-food diets without processed food, some of them even drink salt water in the morning.

 This is not something I’d recommend to the standard person eating plenty of sodium from processed foods, but it’s not a bad idea for healthy people who eat whole, natural, low-sodium foods.
 It can get your electrolytes into balance first thing in the morning after a long night of fasting and mild dehydration.

 Personally in the morning I often put a pinch of salt on my tongue and then drink some water.
 I find that it alleviates morning fatigue or mild headaches, and helps boost clarity and energy.
 Like a sports drink without sugar.

 I also eat plenty of high-potassium foods during the day and put salt on my food.
 Everything feels better that way, and I know what it feels like to go without salt for a while.

-When you get that in tune with your body’s need for salt, to the point of seeking it out or even eating it directly, pure Himalayan salt, Redmond salt, or high quality sea salt becomes a more attractive (and palatable) substance than the standard refined bleached table salt people are used to.
+When you get that in tune with your body’s need for salt, to the point of seeking it out or even eating it directly, pure Himalayan salt and Redmond salt become more attractive (and palatable) substances than the standard refined bleached table salt people are used to.

 The Bottom Line